testium-driver-wd

 exists and is visible.

-Returns the element.
+Returns the Element.

-browser.assertElementIsDisplayed('.user-name');
+await browser.assertElementIsDisplayed('.user-name');

 // is the same as